 Superblock, Social and Interest House House Members

-Students who have committed to filling a bed in a campus housing unit, i.e. Social House, Interest House or SuperBlock, are only eligible for off campus housing if other students have previously been identified to fill their spot on the roster.
+Students who have committed to filling a bed in a campus housing unit, i.e. Social House, Interest House or SuperBlock, are only eligible for off campus housing if other students have previously been identified to fill their spot on the roster by the stipulated deadline.

-- Eligible students receive an email from Residential Systems Coordinator (RSC) Karin Hall-Kolts.) advising them of application and the process.
+- Eligible students receive an email from Residential Systems Coordinator (RSC) Karin Hall-Kolts, outlining the process for an upcoming lottery.

 There are two lotteries held each year for spaces on the off campus housing roster; one in the spring for Fall Term housing and another in the fall for Spring Term housing.
-Dates for the Fall 2015 lottery process for new Spring Term applicants are as follows:
+Dates for the Spring 2016 lottery process for new Fall Term applicants are as follows:

 Students who have received final approval for Special Student status are required to live off campus and are not a part of the lottery.

 All students approved to live off campus are required to complete and submit an Off-Campus Housing Contract and a Fee Reduction form.
-Off-Campus students are also required to provide the RSC, with their local off campus housing location and a contact phone number, and to update their information when necessary.
+Off-Campus students are required to provide landlord contact information to the RSC as well as their local off campus housing location and phone number.
+They are also obligated to enter and update their address and phone information in SSB as needed.
 This is as much for security concerns, as it is to maintain lines of communication between students and the College.
 Students who fail to do so may be required to move back into on-campus housing.
-It is also advisable for Special and 9th Semester Students to provide the RSC with their contact information.
+Special and 9th Semester Students must also complete their SSB Off Campus Housing page.